ammrat13/ammrat13.github.io/_drafts/writeup_csaw_2020_finals_eccentric.md

 numbers is not just how many bits you need to distinguish them @@b@@, but rather
 @@p^{-b}@@.
 Also, I didn't explain in detail how computations work.
 Addition is done term-by-term with carries, and we know to negate and thus subtract.
-However, multiplication is a bit more complicated, requiring an infinite FOIL as with power series, and division is reverse-engineering multiplication again like power series.
+However, multiplication is a bit more complicated, needing an infinite FOIL as with power series, and division requires reverse-engineering multiplication again like power series.

 I also still need to give some definitions: